notagoose1/concurrency_and_its_uses_in_python/Questions im asking.md

 Concurrency in computing and compsci

 Threading computers
-why do we used threads
+why do we use threads

 Wiki